In case you missed it: Camila went LIVE on Instagram with chef Kevin Dundon to learn knife skills and share other great tips with our community!

 Picking a knife: Make sure the knife you are using fits in your hand comfortably.
-If you are thinking about buying a set of knives.
-Go to a store where you can hold them to get a feel for them.
+If you are thinking about buying a set of knives, go to a store where you can hold them to get a feel for them.
 Purchase one knife in that line to bring home and try out for a couple of weeks to make sure you love it before buying the set.

-Two essential knives to have in the kitchen, if you only were to pick two: Cooks knife + Boning knife
+Two essential knives to have in the kitchen, if you only were to pick two: Cooks knife + Boning knife.

 Sharpening your knives every day is important.
-Use sharpening steel that is the same brand as your knives and follow the manufacture directions for sharpening.
+Use sharpening steel that is the same brand as your knives, and follow the manufacture directions for sharpening.

-Cut carrots, zucchini, or any other long round vegetable in half lengthwise.
+Cut carrots, zucchini, or any other long and round vegetable in half lengthwise.
 Place the flat side down on the board.
 This will steady the vegetable and prevent rocking, making it safer for you when cutting.
 Keep the tip of the knife on the board when slicing.

 Bread Slicing: Use a serrated knife and do not press down with your knife on the bread.
-Use a back and forth motion and let the knife do the work.
+Use a back-and-forth motion and let the knife do the work.

 Keeping your guacamole green: Place the avocado pit in your guacamole until serving.
 This will keep your guacamole green and fresh.
 Remove pit before serving : )

-Honey – Local is always best
+Honey – Local is always best.

 More about Kevin Dundon: He is a multiple cookbook author and had a great cooking series on PBS.
 He and his wife own the Dunbrody House in the southeast of Ireland, which is a country inn and cooking school.
-Kevin also has a great garden and tries to prepare as much farm to table as possible.
+Kevin also has a great garden and tries to prepare as much farm-to-table as possible.